 In October, I joined my new company, LivePerson.
 Similar to Jimdo, I’m building and growing a new team, but this time—it’s a backend team.
 This was an intentional choice (also by my leadership), which I sought so as to grow as an engineering lead.
 Three months in I can already say that this is exactly what’s happening.
 We have several challenges in LivePerson Engineering that my team and I will play a part in solving—and if you’re up for a challenge in an aspiring 100% remote company, check out our openings and don’t hesitate to ping me for questions or a referral (or if you’d like to join me!).

-In November, I released another book—or re-released three older books, previously published by O’Reilly: The Little Book of Little Books.
-That was possible as O’Reilly and I had different ideas about these books, and O’Reilly then released the rights back to me.
+Also in October, I released another book—or re-released three older books, previously published by O’Reilly: The Little Book of Little Books.
+That was possible as O’Reilly and I had different ideas about these books, and as O’Reilly then released the rights back to me.
 Although The Little Book of Little Books already includes several edits and updates, I plan to maintain and update it a little more as part of my “living books” program.
-(Quick tip: While I make my books accessible and affordable for everyone, this one is actually available for free at Leanpub.)
+(Quick tip: While I make my books accessible and affordable for everyone, this one is actually available for free at Leanpub .)

 In December—there was nothing except for the Log4j firestorm.
 (And I had thought only frontend developers struggled with dependencies! 😬) Like many other companies, at LivePerson we also worked tirelessly to identify and patch vulnerable versions of Log4j.
 With my team, we worked on this for about two weeks, slowed down by the fact that we had not yet had a full understanding of our services.
 We completed the task; and with that, the year.

 - Articles published: 34 ↗ (most of them on meiert.com)

 - Books read: 76 ↘ (find the best ones in my Goodreads profile)